Famestr/FullStack-Test/readme.md

 This is a project that I created for a job application that I recently applied for.
 I used Lavarvel as the PHP framework and Vue Js for the JavaScript framework in this project.
+CSS and HTML were also used, this project was connected to an extenal mySQL database.
 Currently, I'm actively seeking an employment / freelance position, so if you like what you see and would like to use my skill, feel free to contact me on my email at fahimbhimani@hotmail.com

 Introduction
 ================